pmoorman/growthcasts/collections/_proposals/proposal1.md

     - type: list2
       data:
+        items:
           - title: Awareness
             body: |
               Creating awareness can be done through multiple channels, like content marketing, SEO, Google Ads, LinkedIn Ads, PR, organic SM.
           - title: Conversion
             body: |
               Conversion happens mostly on the website, or by leads emailing directly.
 Every possible route from first exposure to first content must be as smooth as possible.

     - type: text
       data: